 In mathematics, the concept of an inverse function is fundamental, allowing us to "undo" the operation of a function.
-However, not every function possesses an inverse.
+On the flip side, not every function possesses an inverse.
 The existence of an inverse function depends on certain properties of the original function, most notably its bijectivity.

 Understanding Functions and Inverses